Tesla battery empty – What next?

 - When the parking brake is active, the car cannot roll or be towed.

-- And last but not least, the UMC charger is probably also located in one of the trunks.
+- And finally, the UMC charger is probably also located in one of the trunks.
 With this you could revive the Tesla after towing it to a charging station, if you could open the trunk, but without any power…

 In order not to be caught in this dependency, it makes sense to perform the following actions while the car still has power: